Marker Logo

 Erected 2009 by Morgan County Bicentennial Committee.

 Location.
 33° 41.018′ N, 83° 30.007′ W. Marker is near Bostwick, Georgia, in Morgan County.
-Marker is at the intersection of Bostwick Road (Georgia Route 83) and Wallace Road, on the right when traveling north on Bostwick Road.
+It is at the intersection of Bostwick Road (Georgia Route 83) and Wallace Road, on the right when traveling north on Bostwick Road.
 Touch for map.
 Marker is in this post office area: Bostwick GA 30623, United States of America.
 Touch for directions.

 Mallory Marker image.
 Click for full size.

-Photographed By David Seibert, June 21, 2009
+Photographed by David Seibert, June 21, 2009

 2. Mallory Marker